 JULY 4th, 2017

 The road trip began at 9 am on July 4th.
 It took us about 14 hours to get from LA to Roswell, New Mexico.
 It was really nice because along the way we saw fireworks going off in the towns we crossed.
 Very American I’d say.
-At about 10 pm we started seeing lightning in the distance, we started getting pretty freaked.
-Later in the trip we learned this was very normal in the southwest states.
-We got to our hotel and knocked out.
+At about 10 pm we started seeing lightning in the distance, and we started getting pretty freaked.
+Later in the trip, we learned this was very normal in the southwest states.
+We got to our hotel and were knocked out.

 JULY 5th, 2017

 We got out of our hotel at 11 am and hit the alien stuff in Roswell first.
 This was the mural painted along the museum.
 Parking was free and it wasn’t too busy.
 The entrance was pretty cheap.

 $5 for Adults and $3 for Children.